dobtco/wintersmith-knowledge-base/README.md

 1. `script/bootstrap`
 2. Run the preview server: `wintersmith preview`
-3. If you need to run on the express-based search indexer: `npm start` or `nodemon search/index.coffee` (the latter will monitor for file changes and reload the server automatically)
+3. If you need to run the express-based search indexer: `npm start` or `nodemon search/index.coffee` (the latter will monitor for file changes and reload the server automatically)

 ## Deployment